-Competitive Foods and Beverages

-Competitive foods and beverages include food and/or beverages sold à la carte in a meal service line, in vending machines, in school stores and snack or food carts, or as part of fundraisers.
-These foods are called competitive foods because students may choose to eat them instead of healthier foods offered through the school meal programs.
+Competitive Foods and Beverages.
+Competitive foods and beverages include those items sold as à la carte and in vending machines, school stores and snack or food carts, as well as any food-based fundraising meant for consumption during the school day.
+These foods are called competitive foods because students may choose to eat them instead of more nutritionally dense foods offered through the school meal programs.

-To be compliant with applicable law, IDEA will ensure that all foods and beverages sold to students on the school campus during the school day support healthy eating, including those competitive foods and beverages provided outside of the school meal programs.
-All competitive foods and beverages sold outside of the school meal programs, during the school day will, at a minimum, meet USDA Smart Snacks guidelines.
+To be compliant with the USDA final rule, IDEA will ensure that all foods and beverages sold to students on the school campus during the school day support healthy eating, including those provided outside of the school meal programs.
+All foods and beverages sold outside of the school meal programs, during the school day will, at a minimum, meet USDA Smart Snacks guidelines.
+These standards will apply in all locations and through all services where foods and beverages are sold, which may include but are not limited to à la carte, vending machines, school stores and snack or food carts, as well as any food-based fundraising meant for consumption during the school day.

-Concession Stands
+Concession Stands.
 It is recommended though not required that food and beverages available for purchase on campus after school hours offer a variety of items that meet USDA Smart Snacks guidelines.
 Concession stands must remain closed during the school day to ensure they do not compete with CNP school meal programs.